How It Works

 During a P90X workout, you may do more than 100 reps with your legs, arms or back, which could worsen any knee or back injuries you may have.

-There are variations that can be good for people with arthritis.
+There are variations that may be better for people with arthritis, but check with your doctor first.
 If you have other physical challenges, there aren’t many alternatives to the moves.

-If you're pregnant, you can do P90X workouts as long as your pregnancy doctor approves.
-Because a session can last over an hour and may raise your body temperature, it’s important to drink water and not get too hot or exhausted.
+If you're pregnant, you may be able to do P90X workouts if you have been doing them before the pregnancy, as long as your doctor approves.
+Because a session can last over an hour, it’s important to drink water and not get too hot or exhausted.
+As your baby grows in your belly and your center of gravity shifts, certain moves may become dangerous.
+You will likely need to switch to a safer workout at that time.